NOTE: all earrings measurements exclude the earring wires.

 oval turquoise by Rose Joe, Navajo. $18.
 Coral dots by Erline James of Zuni. $14.
 Turquoise dots also by Erline. $14.
 Turquoise sunface by John Cheama. $21.
 Tear drop turquoise by Erline. $10.
 (All are in Tucson)

-Four pairs of Berndatte Eustace’s Journey earrings. the measure 1/2 inch in diameter, the first two pair are posts while the next two are both dangles on french ear wires.
-Each pair is $60 and all are in Santa Fe.
-The two pairs of post earrings have SOLD.
+Two pairs of Bernadette Eustace’s Journey earrings.
+They measure 1/2 inch in diameter, the first two pair are posts while the last pair are french ear wires.
+Each pair is $60 and are in Santa Fe.

 Three pair of earrings by Hopi artist Anderson Koinva.
 The first pair are clouds, 1 inch and $158.
 Next are a pair of blossoms, 1 inch and $158.
 The last pair are 2 inches and $250.
-(TUCSON)
+(ALL in TUCSON)

 The three pairs above were all made Everett and Mary Teller.
 The first two pairs are 1 inch long and each $185.
 The last pair are 1.5 inches long and $300.
 (ALL in Santa Fe)